openfootball/openfootball.github.io/articles/open_data_world_cup.md

 ## How does it work?
 Distributed is the new centralized

-The open football data project collects public domain data sets in plain old text files stored on your hard disk that you can share with a distributed version tracker (that is, git repos) with your friends or the world.
+The open football data project collects public domain data sets in plain old text files that you store on your hard disk and that you can share with a distributed version tracker (that is, git repos) with your friends or the world.
-A free public domain command line tool (that is, `sportdb`) lets you read the plain text data sets into your SQL database of choice (that is, MySQL, PostgreSQL, SQLite, etc).
+A free public domain command line tool (that is, `sportdb`) lets you read the plain text data sets into your SQL database of choice (for example, MySQL, PostgreSQL, SQLite, etc).

 ![](i/github-openfootball-worldcup.png)

-###  Comma-separated values - Example: `europe/teams.txt`
+###  Example: `europe/teams.txt` - Comma-separated values

 Let's look at a plain text file for national teams in Europe, for example: